zahrasodagar/zahrasodagar.github.io/_pages/about.md

 <a href="https://scholar.google.com/citations?user=ebEhWZwAAAAJ&hl=en"><b>Prof. Hossein Sameti</b></a>
 to enhance my knowledge of NLP and Language Models.

-My broad research interests lie in the span of machine learning and deep learning, statistics, and trustworthy AI, with a particular focus on robustness and generalization.
+My broad research interests lie in the span of machine learning and deep learning, generative models, and trustworthy AI, with a particular focus on robustness and generalization.

 In my non-academic life, I enjoy photography, reading, playing the Setar, listening to music, hiking, and learning new languages.
 I also love traveling, exploring different places and cultures.